 The College of Health and Human Services was formed in 1994 in order to provide quality education for professional practice in a variety of areas associated with health and human services.
 The college aspires to the highest standards of educational excellence, blending a professional perspective with a liberal arts and science foundation.

-Within the College of Health and Human Services are the School of Nursing, the Department of Human Services, which includes rehabilitation and social work, the Department of Kinesiology and Health Promotion which includes health and physical education and sport and fitness management majors, and the Department of Athletic Training Education Program.
+Within the College of Health and Human Services are the School of Nursing, the Department of Human Services, the Department of Kinesiology and Health Promotion, and the Department of Athletic Training Education Program.